jcicilio/k8sconfig/README.md

 # k8sConfigTest
-Simple Go app to test external configuration in Kubernetes.
+Simple Go app to test external configuration injection for environment variable or configuration file in Kubernetes.
 The API returns a json response with the value indicating where the one configured environment variable is retrieved from.

 For this API possible values, retrieved in order of precedence